Cipherwraith/hblog/README.md

 runhaskell Main.hs
 ```

-5. Finally update all the files in the "html" folder to your web server.
+5. Finally upload all the files in the "html" folder to your web server.